aberkie/craft-summit-api/README.md

-# Craft Summit 2015 - Aaron's API Code
+# Craft Summit 2015 - API Code

 Here is some code I used for the 2015 Craft Summit.